1. General Privacy Statement

 2. Online Privacy and Security

 We appreciate the trust you place in BMW and would not want to jeopardize your trust in any way.
 Your privacy on the Internet is as important to us as your safety when driving a BMW which is why we at BMW Group Company believe in an active approach to safeguarding your privacy online.
-You can interact and remain assured that you are protected by confidentiality, security, and your individual right to change your mind.

-In certain areas of the Sites you may choose to share personal information with us, such as your name, address, or even your driving interests.
+In certain areas of the Sites you may choose to share personal information with us, such as your name, address, location information, or even your driving interests.
 We may use this information for marketing research and other marketing and service related purposes like sending brochures you request and keeping in touch by email.
 We may share generic aggregated demographic information not linked to any personal information regarding visitors and users with our business partners, service providers, trusted affiliates and advertisers.
 With the limited exceptions below, we will not disclose any personal information you choose to share with us with anyone outside BMW or outside our related companies or business partners all of whom are contractually obligated to keep personal information confidential:

 - We may share your personal information with a third party in the event that a division or product line of BMW NA is bought, sold or otherwise transferred, or is in the process of a potential transaction as among the transferred business assets, and so that the buyer of that product line or division can continue to provide you with information and services.